SoftwareUnderstanding/RSEF/doc/JSONs.md

 | **location_type**    | String | The type of location in the document                    | unidir, bidir           | DOI, ARXIV, CFF, BIBTEX, TEXT for bidir and PAPER for unidir                | `"DOI"`                              |
 | **source**           | String | The source used for extraction                          | bidir                   | PAPER, SSKG, SOMEF                                                          | `"SOMEF"`                            |
 | **source_paragraph** | String | The paragraph in the source where the URL was found     | unidir                  |                                                                             | `"The code is available online."`    |

+<br><br>

+## url_search_output.json

+The `url_search_output.json` file contains an array of objects, each representing a paper after searching for unidirectional links, bidirectional links, or both.

+The resulting JSON has the same structure as the `processed_metadata.json`